UNC-Libraries/SCTS-Documentation/Additions.md

     - linear feet and/or items / gigabytes and/or digital files

 - **Arrangement Note**
-    - If the archivist imposed any arrangement, put that information in a processing note
+    - If the archivist imposed any arrangement, put that information in an arrangement note
     - Most likely you are just rehousing into archival boxes
         - **Example:** As received.

 - **Acquisitions Information Note**
     - Include all accession numbers at the series level.
-    - **Example:** Accession 20200124.2</p></acqinfo>
+    - **Example:** Accession 20200124.2

 - **Processing Note**